wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

                 constraints.append(~(X[r,c] & X[r+1, c+1]))
 ```

 That’s pretty much all we need to do to get not just one, but all possible solutions to the puzzle.
-We use PyEDA’s satisfy_all() method to generate all queen placements that satisfy our puzzle constraints.
+We combine all the constraints and call PyEDA’s `satisfy_all()` to enumerate every valid board.

 Below are two valid solutions for the above board with specific regions.
 Here is the [complete code](https://github.com/wyounas/linkedin_queens/blob/main/queens.py) that generated these two solutions.

-Solution 1 - Queens at cells: [3, 5, 12, 14]:
+Solution 1 - Queens at cells: [3, 5, 12, 14] (Cells are numbered from 1 to 16 (top‑left is 1, bottom‑right is 16)):
 ```
  .  .
 Q  .
  Q  .  .  .